 Continual shifts in architectural theory and production drive new desires to address untapped opportunities.
 Reflecting forces of globalization and crisis, contemporary architects and designers are negotiating new territories, defining alternative approaches, and engaging untested methodologies.
 The increasingly multidisciplinary nature of our work has become more experimental, while correspondingly less classifiable.
 In an era of significant technological innovation, speculative projects offer vast potential for advancing theoretical discourse, as well as alternative ways to intervene within the built environment.
 However, there are inherent risks and challenges attached to exploring uncharted frontiers.

-The 2012 jury, a panel of international architects and designers, participated in the selection process for Unbuilt Visions included Jonathon Anderson, University of North Carolina at Greensboro; Francis Bitonti, Rensselaer Polytechnic Institute; Sarah Deyong, Texas A&M University; Ji Young Kim, Japan Lab/Columbia University; Marc Manack, University of Arkansas; Kevin McClellan, University of Texas at San Antonio; Sandra McKee, Fordham Unversity/Columbia University; David Nguyen, Studio David Nguyen; Victor Nieto Villalón, Arquillano; Ana Peñalba, Leon 11; Angela Person, University of Oklahoma; Ziad Qureshi, University of Iowa; Arnaldo Sanchez, Office One Architecture; Irina Solovyova, University of the Incarnate Word; and Lisa Tilder, Ohio State University.
+The UV2013 jury consisted of a panel of international architects and designers including: Cressica Brazier, MIT; Liam Young, Architectural Association; Margaret Kirk, Pratt Institute; Sandra McKee, Columbia University; Francis Bitonti, Rensselaer Polytechnic Institute; Ji Young Kim, Shigeru Ban Architects; Jungwoo Ji, Iowa State University; Phuttipan Aswakool, RADs; Erin Carraher, University of Utah; Wing Yun, MVRDV; Sarah Deyong, Texas A&M University; Frank Jacobus, University of Arkansas; Kari Smith, University of Louisiana; Mark Titman, AD Journal; Onat Öktem, Middle East Technical University; Hiroki Yoshihara, Yohishara McKee Architects; Marc Manack, University of Arkansas; Kevin McClellan, University of Texas at San Antonio; David Nguyen, Studio David Nguyen; Victor Nieto Villalón, Arquillano; Ana Peñalba, Leon 11; Zeynep Öktem, Bilkent University; Angela Person, University of Oklahoma; Ziad Qureshi, Iowa State University; Arnaldo Sanchez, Office One Architecture; Irina Solovyova, University of the Incarnate Word; and Lisa Tilder, Ohio State University

 All images courtesy of Unbuilt Visions competition.